uuuuuvika/BEAMY-client/README.md

 $ npm start
 ```

-- In the root folder create .env file and add the following line to it
+- In the root folder create .env file and add the following line to it:

 ```shell
 REACT_APP_API_URL=http://localhost:5005